Safety Guarantees for Neural Network Dynamic Systems via Stochastic Barrier Functions: Additional Discussions on the Experiments

 For the Pendulum 1-layer NNDM models, we notice that the probability of safety is above $\delta_s$ even for coarser discretizations.
 In general, we observe that for a fixed model, the probability of safety increases as the discretization becomes finer.
 For a fixed discretization, the general trend is a decrease in probability of safety as the model gets deeper (more hidden layers).

 Figure \ref{fig: pendulum_sim} shows the evolution of the state variables with and without the controller $\pi$ and the control evolution $u$ under $\pi$ for the 3-layer NNDM model with noise for one simulation.
-We observe the NNDM stays within the safe in $\theta$ dimension without the controller while the system violates the safety constraint under $\pi$.
+We observe the NNDM stays within the safe set in the $\theta$ dimension with the controller $\pi$, while the system violates the safety constraint without it.
 We also note that the controller magnitude varies from 0.1 to -0.4 which is within its bounds of $[-1,1]$.

 \paragraph{Cartpole} For this 4-dimensional agent, we trained a NNDM that predicts the next state of the cartpole given the current state, i.e., $\NN: \reals^4 \rightarrow \reals^4$.
 For each model, we trained a NNDM, $\NN: \reals^4 \rightarrow \reals^4$, with one to three layers with 128 neurons in each layer.
 The NNDM is trained in region $x \in [-2.4, 2.4]$, $\dot{x} \in [-0.6, 0.6]$, $\theta \in [-\frac{\pi}{15}, \frac{\pi}{15}]$ and $\dot{\theta} \in [-0.6, 0.6]$.
 The safe set is ${x \in [-1, 1]}$ and ${\theta \in [-\frac{\pi}{15}, \frac{\pi}{15}]}$ with control limits $u_1,u_2 \in [-1, 1]$ in linear and angular acceleration dimensions.
 The initial set is defined to be $\theta \in [-\frac{\pi}{36}, \frac{\pi}{36}]$.